We Will Lead Africa is organized as a global network and social enterprise, founded by Yabome Gilpin-Jackson, Sarah Owusu and Judith Okonkwo.

 Yabome Gilpin-Jackson, PhD

-Yabome Gilpin-Jackson was born in Germany, grew up in Sierra Leone, West Africa, and completed her undergraduate & graduate studies in Canada and the United States.
+Yabome Gilpin-Jackson was born in Germany, grew up in Sierra Leone, and completed her undergraduate & graduate studies in Canada and America.
 Yabome is a social scientist, consultant, academic, and writer and curator of African identity & leadership stories.
-She has presented on and taught about African Leadership: Now and for the Future.
-Yabome has most recently spoken on the issue of global African Identities, which led to her writing and publishing a short story collection titled Identities.
+She has research, presented on and taught about African Leadership: Now and for the Future.
+Yabome has most recently spoken on the issue of global African Identities, which led to her writing short story collections titled Ancestries and Identities.
 She regularly lectures in her areas of specialty.

 Sarah Owusu is an Organisation Development specialist focused on culture, employee engagement and change navigation.
 A planetary citizen she is Danish / Ghanaian, born in Botswana and is currently based in Maputo, Mozambique.
 She has worked with Africa 2.0 (and is their Champion for Capacity Building), Peace One Day and British Airways leading transformational change programmes and in 2014 she won the Women4Africa award for Inspirational Woman of the Year.
 She has a Masters in Philosophy, is an Integral Coach and a Reiki practitioner.